Periodicity of d-cluster-tilted algebras: Functors on maximal orthogonal subcategories

 \section{Functors on maximal orthogonal subcategories}

-Throughout this article, we let $\B$ be an exact Krull-Schmidt, Frobenius $k$-category for a field $k$.
-In particular $\B$ has enough projectives and enough injectives and these coincide.
+Throughout this article, we let $k$ be a field and assume that $\B$ is an exact Krull-Schmidt, Frobenius $k$-category, which arises as a full, extension-closed subcategory of an abelian category.
+In particular, $\B$ has enough projectives and enough injectives and these coincide.
 We denote the stable category by $\uB$, which is a triangulated category with the cosyzygy functor $\Omega^{-1}$ as its suspension \cite{TCRTA}.
 In $\uB$ we will often write $X[i]$ for the $i^{th}$ suspension $\Omega^{-i}X$ of $X$.
 We write $\ul{f}$ for the residue class in $\uB$ of a map $f$ in $\B$.
 We further assume that all the Hom-spaces $\uB(X,Y)$ are finite-dimensional over $k$.
-Typically, we have in mind for $\B$ either (an exact subcategory of) $\rmod A$ for a finite-dimensional self-injective $k$-algebra $A$ or else the category $CM(R)$ of maximal Cohen-Macaulay modules over an isolated Gorenstein singularity $R$ (containing $k$).
+Typically, we have in mind for $\B$ either (an exact subcategory of) $\rmod A$ for a finite-dimensional self-injective $k$-algebra $A$ or else the category $\CM(R)$ of maximal Cohen-Macaulay modules over an isolated Gorenstein singularity $R$ (containing $k$).

-We assume that $\C$ is a functorially finite, maximal $(d-1)$-orthogonal subcategory of $\B$ for some $d \geq 1$.
-Recall that the latter condition means